joshcanhelp/josh-to-11/input/symlinked/pages/hire-me.md

 5. [Get in touch](#contact)

 ## <a id="want"></a><span>What I'm looking for</span>

-### Roles
+I like to work with people who push me to learn and grow while providing strong psychological safety.
+I like teams that take the time to get to know each other a bit and like to solve hard technical problems together.

 It's hard to narrow down what I want to do with a title so the following are just guidelines.
 I am a generalist and am happy wearing multiple hats so if you are looking to fill a role that isn't in the list below but takes advantage of what I can do (see below), please reach out!

-- Staff or higher full-stack or backend product engineer
-- Staff or higher solution architect
 - Partner architecture or engineering
+- Staff solution architect
+- Staff full-stack or backend product engineer
 - Product architecture
+- Engineering leadership or management
-### Required
+### Who You Are
-- A clear salary range and benefits either posted or provided
+- Have a clear salary range and benefits either posted or provided
+- Put work into your company values, company culture, and diversity
-- 80% remote or higher (maximum one day per week in a Seattle office, occasional offsites are welcome)
+- 80% - 100% remote (maximum one day per week in a Seattle office, occasional offsites are welcome)
-- Pacific Time regular working hours (I lean early)
-- Net-neutral or better impact on the world
-	- No ad tech, social networks, user surveillance
+- Net-neutral or better impact on the world (not interested in ad tech, social networks, and user surveillance)
-	- Commitment to diversity
-### Desired
-- 100% remote
-- Early or mid-stage company
-- Working in the developer experience, identity, or security space
-- Net-positive impact on the world
-	- Giving back, monetarily or otherwise
-	- A product that does good for the world

-### Bonus points
+##### Bonus points
 - Working on decentralized technology
 - Working with open source software
 - Opportunity to learn another programming language